 Live video marketing done right: Launching a product on video and showing it in your retail stores

 A product launch can determine the success or failure of a product.
 Why not create an online event using live streaming video to boost the effectiveness of any launch and reach more audiences?
 That’s exactly what New Balance does.
 They launched their 880V4 running shoe in a red-carpet themed event, broadcast using live streaming video and shown in specialty retail stores around the country and to online viewers.

 New digital tools make it easier than ever to reach bigger audiences, and product launches are the perfect opportunity to take advantage of live interactive video.
 With Brandlive, New Balance was able to share detailed product information about their new shoe line, answer questions, and help customers locate stores to make a purchase.

-Co-host a live video event with a strategic partner
+Live video marketing done right: Co-hosting a live video event with a strategic partner

 GoPro is known for making HD action cameras that help customers capture their greatest adventures.
 REI outfits adventure-seekers with clothing and equipment.
 It makes sense that these two brands would partner on live streaming video events.

 For the GoPro HERO4 Launch Event, REI and GoPro broadcast live from REI’s Seattle flagship store to showcase the new HERO4 camera, review other accessories for capturing outdoor adventures, share GoPro resources and answer fan questions.
 Together, they were able to expand their audiences and help build each other’s brands.

 All of these companies have embraced live interactive video, and they’re experiencing deep customer engagement as a result.
 They have bridged the omni-channel gap between physical and online stores by being available to customers in real time on video.

 View additional examples in our new Event Gallery.